“I was never taught entrepreneurship.” — Kimberly Ramsawak

-Because the free material was so good, and Kim was struggling with her business, it was an easy decision to get Zero to Launch and Accelerator.
+Because the free material was so good, and Kim was struggling with her business, it was an easy decision to get Zero to Launch.

 “I had been stuck for so long — about 18 months — that I felt everything came at the right moment.
 So I joined.”

 “If I felt alone, depressed, and frustrated, it was great knowing that I could hop on Skype with someone and talk through my struggles.
 It gave me the community I needed.
 I also loved having access to people who were already successful that could show me the ropes.”

 “I have an email list of 1,200 and launched my first beta product”